raouf2ouf/mnemo.fy/README.md

 The resulting NFT functions the same way as any ERC721 NFT, the added value is that now you can have snapshots inside these NFTs!

+Your todos should be structured as follows:

+- **Sectors** are the general domain (they are represented as a territory).
+- **Systems** are children of sectors (they are represented as a star inside a territory).
+- **Planets** are children of systems (they are represented as dots on top of each system).
+- **Moons** are children of planets (they are not represented yet in the space map)

 ## Known Issues

+Unfortunatly, this project is still in its early version and multiple bugs have been identified:

+- Buggy navigation using keyboard.
+- Adding a sub task can sometimes fail randomly.
+- SVG generation from the NFT is not complete.
+- Loading and detection of wallet owned NFT sometimes fails to retrieve all NFTs of a connected wallet.
+- ...

 ## Roadmap

+- 2024Q2: Have a working version with basic map editing functionnalities.
+- 2024Q3: Add Space Map themes & public launch